AWCXV/UNIFusion/README.md

 ⚡【2022-4-28】 the input images (base and detail layers) are available at the folder of "/data".

+## Acknowledgement
+Most code of this implementation is based on the DenseFuse: https://github.com/hli1221/densefuse-pytorch

 # Citation
 If this work is helpful to you, please cite it as: